axelvaldez/radical-companies/_posts/rFiction/First of Earth/2022-02-27-E01-First-of-Earth.markdown

  <p>After about an hour practicing manual control in a shared Mod, the pilot said, “You know these ships wouldn’t have been possible without your grandfather?”</p>
  <p>“Really?
 But my grandfather was an activist, not an engineer.”
 She knew her grandfather had moved to China after the People’s Republic dictatorship had come down.
 But other than that she had never ventured much into the actual stories about him.
 Her dad’s favorite seemed to be about her grandfather getting the boot from America in its last gasp of authoritarianism.</p>
  <p>Pilot Sils explained, “Back then I worked with Jiangsu Launch Technologies in Changshu near Shanghai.
 Your grandfather showed up as we were having a huge debate about what direction to go.
 Whether it would be the ultra efficient ion airships, or the landed rockets everyone was doing at the time.
 The right choice wasn’t obvious at all at that momen and, honestly, the airships looked like a stupid idea.”</p>
-<p>She was dubious, but curious about her grandfather’s impact, “OK… but my grandfather didn’t design rockets.”</p>
+<p>She was dubious, but curious about her grandfather’s impact, “OK&hellip; but my grandfather didn’t design rockets.”</p>
 <p>The pilot spoke, “No he didn’t.
 But he re-designed the company.
 Or more accurately, he convinced all of us to redesign the company.
 And that caused us to make the right choice.”</p>
 <p>Sammie disengaged from the ship and looked at the pilot in real life.
 He did not look that old, but modern medicine and universal healthcare made it hard to tell sometimes.
 Her neuromorphics sussed out his bio: pilot Sils was sixty seven, so he would have met her grandfather, Max.</p>
 <p>She ventured, “So how did he help?”</p>
 <p>The pilot described, “Like I said, we were about to come apart over technical direction.
 The founders had a lot of expertise with rockets and even though they knew the technology had reached its end, they wanted to start that way to get the company going; the airship idea would come later.
-But we had watched that movie before and we felt that with that approach the airship would never happen…”</p>
+But we had watched that movie before and we felt that with that approach the airship would never happen&hellip;”</p>
- <p>“… and rockets would take the company all the way to its graveyard,” she extrapolated.</p>
+ <p>“&hellip; and rockets would take the company all the way to its graveyard,” she extrapolated.</p>
  <p>He proceeded, “Yeah.
 The people who wanted the orbital airships, me included, were about to leave and start a separate company.
 Then your grandfather pointed out that they were very much aligned to the impact we wanted to make, we all wanted to get people to space as cheaply and sustainably as possible.
 That made us stop and think.
 We had already adopted his co-ownership model which was working very well for us...”</p>
  <p>Sammie interjected, “The oYard is co-owned and we use it to distribute the wealth we create.
 Surface people always get confused and want to keep the RADs for themselves.
 You have to repeat yourself, but eventually they get it that they are giving away ownership of the station.
 It’s always a hoot to see their reactions when they get it.”</p>
  <p>“Exactly,” he smiled, “And that’s how we dodged the bullet of having the founders act like obstinate bosses, pushing everybody around.
 Enough people in the company gave their RADs to the airship Banner and no one had to leave.
 The irony is that some of the technology developed for the balloon Ascenders boosted the VTOL rocket business so much that we stayed profitable even as the VTOL rocket business declined.”</p>